Alexandria's Nature Bus

 In May of 2015 the newest Alexandria's Nature Bus was delivered to Howell Nature Center (HNC) to replace the current bus (complete history below).
 The new bus was critical in continuing and expanding the Nature Bus program.
 In January of 2013, the foundation purchased the Spirit of Mobility bus from ARBOC Specialty Vehicles.
 A newer version of the first bus, completely ADA accessible, will continue to allow anyone to enjoy the new, professional and engaging activities aboard the bus.

 The Nature Bus was designed with an exciting and engaging exterior, showing animals native to Michigan and in residence at The Howell Nature Center's Wild Wonders Park.
-The interior has been developed to contain engaging images along with educational facts pertaining to the specific program, Birds of Prey.
+The interior has been developed to contain engaging images along with educational facts pertaining to Birds of Prey, Michigan Mammals and Creatures of the Night.
 Alexandria's Nature Bus visits schools, arriving with HNC Naturalists, live animals and hands-on activities aboard the bus.
-Dick Grant estimates that more than 116,504 people have walked through the bus since they started their programming in April of 2010.
+Dick Grant estimates that more than 137,000 people have walked through the bus since they started their programming in April of 2010.

-In addition to the bus used for the Birds of Prey mobile program, the foundation has a 15-person and 35-person passenger buses at HNC that are both used for offsite programs throughout the state of Michigan.
+In addition to the Mobile Classroom (mobile programming), the foundation has a 15-person and 35-person passenger buses at HNC that are both used for offsite programs throughout the state of Michigan.

-If you are interested in applying for a grant for a visit by Alexandria's Nature Bus download the application, complete and return to address provided.
+If you are interested in applying for a grant for a visit by Alexandria's Nature Bus download the application, complete and return via email address provided on form.
 Before applying please read the requirements for receiving a grant.
 We look forward to hearing from you.

 In 2002, a new concept for park transportation was developed by Alexandria's Grandfather, Jim Bartel, and his company ARBOC Ltd. Throughout the development of this bus Alexandria contributed by evaluating the buses suitability for children.
 She participated in the unveiling of the prototype in Yellowstone in 2003 and 2004, including a development trip in the winter season.
 Additional trials were conducted with Alexandria's classmates at Charyl Stockwell Academy.
 Alexandria's Yellow Bus was transformed into Alexandria's Nature Bus in 2009.